Gaviscon-2 and Alcohol/Food Interactions

 - Wohlt PD, Zheng L, Gunderson S, Balzar SA, Johnson BD, Fish JT "Recommendations for the use of medications with continuous enteral nutrition."
 Am J Health Syst Pharm 66 (2009): 1438-67

-Gaviscon-2 (alginic acid / aluminum hydroxide / magnesium trisilicate) drug Interactions
+There are 244 drug interactions with Gaviscon-2 (alginic acid / aluminum hydroxide / magnesium trisilicate).

-There are 415 drug interactions with Gaviscon-2 (alginic acid / aluminum hydroxide / magnesium trisilicate)
+There are 2 disease interactions with Gaviscon-2 (alginic acid / aluminum hydroxide / magnesium trisilicate) which include:

-Gaviscon-2 (alginic acid / aluminum hydroxide / magnesium trisilicate) disease Interactions
+More about Gaviscon-2 (alginic acid / aluminum hydroxide / magnesium trisilicate)

 Drug Interaction Classification